murali1996/nlp-notes/LOOKUP.md

 git checkout master
 git merge new-feature
------<This above command can also be used for 3-way merge but that would definitely result in merging with commit>------ git branch -d new-feature
+-----<This above command can also be used for 3-way merge but that would definitely result in merging with commit>------
+-----<can also use: git pull origin branchname --allow-unrelated-histories>---- git branch -d new-feature
 -----<alternative: git merge --no-ff <branch> if you want to also commit after fast forward merge>------ git push origin master